Construction of Exponential Families from Statistical Manifolds: Basic Notions

-Note that the $(0,3)$-tensor field $\text{T}$ is referred to by Lauritzen \cite{lauritzen1987statistical} as the skewness tensor.
-The following construction provides a fundamental example of how statistical structures naturally arise on Riemannian manifolds equipped with a distinguished vector field.
+Building upon the geometric insights developed by Amari and Chentsov, Steffen L. Lauritzen provided a rigorous formalization of the notion of a statistical manifold. \begin{defn}[Lauritzen \cite{lauritzen1987statistical}] A statistical manifold is a quadruple $(M, g, \nabla, \nabla^*)$ where: \begin{enumerate} \item For all $X, Y, Z \in \mathfrak{X}(M)$, \item Both $\nabla$ and $\nabla^*$ are torsion-free affine connections. \end{enumerate} Equivalently, a statistical manifold may be defined as a triplet $(M, g,\nabla)$ such that $\text{T}= \nabla g$ is a totally symmetric $(0,3)$-tensor field. \end{defn} For a statistical manifold $(M, g, \nabla, \nabla^{*})$, the triple $(g, \nabla, \nabla^{*})$ is called a statistical structure, and the pair $(\nabla, \nabla^{*})$ are referred to as statistical connections.
+The Levi--Civita connection $\nabla^{\mathrm{LC}}$ satisfies Note that the $(0,3)$-tensor field $\text{T}$ is referred to by Lauritzen \cite{lauritzen1987statistical} as the skewness tensor.\\ The following construction provides a fundamental example of how statistical structures naturally arise on Riemannian manifolds equipped with a distinguished vector field.
+Let $(M, g)$ be a Riemannian manifold with Levi–Civita connection $\nabla^{\mathrm{LC}}$, and let $\xi \in TM \setminus \{0\}$ be a non-vanishing vector field.
+For all $X, Y \in \mathfrak{X}(M)$, define